 Deaf On the Job

-At The Washington Post Deaf workers were employed in several areas; in the press room, where large presses processed ink and paper forming newspapers, in the mail room, where complete newspapers were bundled and loaded for distribution, in the composing room where the components of the paper were typed and pages laid out and engraved for printing, and in ad services, where the ads were composed and approved for publication.
+At The Washington Post Deaf workers were employed in several areas: the press room, where large presses processed ink and paper forming newspapers; the mail room, where complete newspapers were bundled and loaded for distribution; the composing room where the components of the paper were typed and pages laid out and engraved for printing; and ad services, where the ads were composed and approved for publication.
 The vast majority of Deaf workers were found in the composing room.

 Subs and Slipboard: